-Filtranisme, Filterism, is an aesthetic and philosophical neo-existecialist movement founded in Paris in the mid-1980’s by Joseph Pace, the poet Pablo Maria Landi, and the physiologist doctor Jean-Marc Mayenga.
-The term filtranisme comes from the Latin “filtrum”, felt used to strain impurities from liquid.
+Founded in Paris in the mid-1980’s by Joseph Pace, the poet Pablo Maria Landi, and doctor Jean-Marc Mayenga, the term “filtranisme” refer to human beings existential perception.

 Actually filterism have a global perspectives.
 It explores a range of contemporary art practices around the world, looking closely at central ideas, artists, and artworks as well as the social and cultural contexts in which the work is being produced.
-Explaining: “Filtrerism’s future perspectives are today a opportunity to connect ideas and practices, artists and artistic events to articulate an international art conversation.
-The idea of filterism remain as significant component of our contemporary culture.”
+And the idea of filterism remain as significant component of our contemporary culture.